Finding the Voice of the Customer in the Digital Economy

 To demonstrate the real estate that consumers occupy in today’s digital economy, here’s a look at how many Americans are using social media outlets in 2017:

 Figure 1 shows social media usage trends from 2008-2017.
 81% of the U.S. population are currently using some form of social media, a dramatic increase from 24% just 8 years ago.

-In this new maze of constant sharing on numerous outlets — so many voices at one time —businesses are now challenged to not only pinpoint where the voices are coming from and what they’re saying, but to lasso them all into a central location and glean insights.
+In this new maze of constant sharing on numerous outlets — so many voices at one time — businesses are now challenged to not only pinpoint what platforms they're coming from and what's being said, but also to lasso all information into a central location to glean insights.
 Finding the voice of the customer in the digital economy and knowing how to make this data meaningful will change the way businesses compete to stay alive.

 The voice of the customer, or VoC, is a process by which feedback is collected about the experiences customers have with products and services, as well as their preferences for future interactions.
 VoC collection through surveys, customer interviews and the like has always been a traditional way of starting a dialogue with customers, and the majority of today’s businesses have VoC programs in place.